 Our employment law practice focuses on wrongful termination and employment matters involving discrimination, sexual harassment, hostile work environments, retaliation, and whistle blower claims.
-We also review severance agreements, employment agreements, and non-compete agreements.
+We also represent employees in wage and hour disputes and we review severance agreements, employment agreements, and non-compete agreements.

-Employees are protected from employment discrimination under federal law through laws such as the Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA) and the Fair Labor Standards Act (FLSA).
+Employees are protected from employment discrimination and improper pay practices, under federal law through laws such as the Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA) and the Fair Labor Standards Act (FLSA).
 Additionally, employees in Missouri and Kansas are further protected by a variety of state laws.

 What is Employment Discrimination?